Solar Rebates

 It’s unlikely that your STCs will fully pay off your solar system.
 So, you may need to press pause on getting solar until you’ve considered it all a little more closely.

-On average, a typical household could save $750 a year by getting solar.6Solar Victoria – FAQs: Solar panel (PV) rebate Over 10 years, that’s $7,500 which could only be half of a top-of-the-range system.
-Things might be looking a little better if you sold some STCs after the install, but it could still not be enough.
+On average, a typical Victorian household could save $1,000 a year by getting solar.
+Over 10 years, that’s $10,000, which could be half the cost of a top-of-the-range system.
+Things might look a little better if you sell some STCs after the install, but it still might not cover everything.

-This is where you might need to start thinking about solar system lifespans too.
-Each component of your system has a different average useful life, a little like how you need to replace your car’s tyres more frequently than the engine.
-While the panels may last up to 30 years, the inverter or battery might call it quits after only 10.7Energy.gov.au – Replace and recycle your solar system So, if you’re planning on paying off your system in more than 10 years, you might find it’s a case of one step forward, two steps back.
+This is where you might need to start thinking about solar system lifespans.
+Each component of your system has a different average use life, a little like how you need to replace your car’s tyres more frequently than the engine.
+While the panels may last up to 30 years, the inverter or battery might call it quits after only 10.
+So, if your payback period stretches past that, you might find it’s a case of one step forward, two steps back.

 If this has all left you scratching your head and throwing solar into the too-hard basket, don’t worry.
-You can speak with different solar system retailers and installers to not only get a variety of quotes but also estimates as to how long your system could take to pay itself off.
+Chatting with a few solar system retailers and installers can help you get quotes and a clearer idea of how long your system might take to pay itself off.

 How can I get the most from my solar system?

-No, we’re not talking about whether a home on Mars or Jupiter is a better choice (only one of those has a solid surface, by the way).
-There are some simple steps you can take to optimise your solar system and its electricity generation.
+No, we’re not talking about moving to Mars or Jupiter (only one has a solid surface, by the way).
+But there are some simple steps you can take to make sure you get more bang for your solar buck.

-If a solar system is in your near future or already installed, comparing Electricity Plans could help you find a plan that offers you better value.
-With iSelect, you can see how a range of different Electricity Plans from various providers measure up.
-Compare electricity plans online or call our Energy comparison experts on 13 19 20, you could find and sign up to your new favourite plan in a matter of minutes.
+If switching to solar is in your near future or it’s already installed, comparing electricity plans could help you find better value.
+With iSelect, you can see how a range of different electricity plans from various providers measure up.
+Whether you use our online comparison tool or call our energy comparison experts on 1800 664 532, you could be on your way to a new plan faster than you can say ‘kWh’.

 Get started on comparing energy plans today!